SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         the module-property ``group`` is used for grouping of modules within a node.

 ``"visibility"``:
-    A string indication a hint for a GUI about the accessibility of the accessible.
+    A string indicating a hint for a GUI about the accessibility of the accessible.
     MUST be one of the values on the two visibility columns.
 The default is "www".

     .. table::